 Shaun Tan Award for Young Artists

-The City of Subiaco presents the annual Shaun Tan Award for Young Artists.
+The City of Subiaco is proud to present the twenty-first annual Shaun Tan Award for Young Artists in 2023.
 This visual art award is open to Western Australian school students and encourages imagination, innovation and creativity.

 |Finalists artwork collection